TommyPersson/MythSvtPlay/README.md

 cache (for example when SVT introduces new shows) simply press MENU (m) on the main menu.
 A dialog will popup and ask you to confirm the refresh.

+__Marking favorites:__

+It is possible to mark programs as favorites in the main program menu.
+Simply go to a program of your choice and press RECORD (r) and it will be added to the favorites menu item.
+Press RECORD (r) again to unmark it.

+Unfortunately this marking is not reflected on the program menu items yet.
+This issue is purely visual however, the functionality is there and I will fix it when I rework the UI.

 Known Issues / Bugs
 -------------------